Facial structures for various notions of positivity and applications to the theory of entanglement

 It is easy to characterize the facial structures for complete positivity with which it is also possible to describe faces for decomposable positive maps.
 It is also possible to determine the boundary structures for positive linear maps, although it is very difficult to know the whole facial structures for those.

 One of the main theme in the theory of entanglement is to determine if a given state is separable or not.
 Since every separable state is of positive partial transpose, it is important to understand the facial structures for PPT states.
+In this context, the notion of PPT entangled edge states plays an important role.
+In Section 7, We construct various types of edge states and classify them in low dimensional cases.

-Facial structures for decomposable positive linear maps will be used for this purpose.
-Another topic of this note is the notion of optimal entanglement witnesses, which will be also explained in terms of facial structures for positive maps.
+Another topic of this note is the notion of optimal entanglement witnesses, which will be also explained in Section 8 in terms of facial structures for positive maps.
 Especially, the notion of spanning property will be explained in terms of faces, which seems to be new.
+See Proposition \ref{spanning}.
+We also exhibit examples to distinguish several notions of optimality, and discuss the role of exposed positive maps as entanglement witnesses.

-This note touches very small parts of the whole aspects of the theory of entanglement, which attracts recently many mathematician including functional analysts.
+This note touches very small parts of the whole aspects of the theory of entanglement, which attracts recently many mathematicians including functional analysts.
 See \cite{paulsen}, \cite{junge}, \cite{paulsen-plms}, \cite{pisier} for approaches using the theory of operator systems and operator spaces, and see \cite{arveson_channel}, \cite{ruskai} for measure theoretic approach, for examples.

-This note is an outcome of the series of lectures given at Ritsumeikan University in October, 2011.
+This note is an outcome of the series of author's lectures given at Ritsumeikan University in October, 2011.
 He is very grateful to Professor Hiroyuki Osaka for his warm hospitality during his stay there as well as stimulating discussion on the topics.
 He is also grateful to all audience, especially to Professor Jun Tomiyama whose comments were very useful to prepare this note.
-Special thanks are due to Professor Kyung Hoon Han for his various useful comments on the draft.
+Special thanks are due to Professors Kil-Chan Ha and Kyung Hoon Han for their various useful comments on the draft.
+Finally, the author appreciate the referee's useful suggestions and careful reading.